4 Summer Salad Wrap Recipes for Omnivores and Vegetarians

 - Add a little sunflower oil to a hot wok and fry the chicken until sealed—it will be white/opaque.
-Add the chow mein sauce, and stir fry on a high heat for around three minutes until done.
+Add the chow mein sauce, and stir fry on a high heat for around 3 minutes until done.

-- Pour the chicken in to a small bowl, cover, and leave to cool.
+- Pour the chicken into a small bowl, cover, and leave to cool.

 - De-seed the bell peppers and finely slice.